 Stepping outdoors to fire up the grill is one of the greatest pleasures that comes with warm weather, but the type of grill can greatly limit the type of food you can prepare outdoors.
 The slatted grates of standard grills make a great cook surface for dense meats such as steak, burgers, and chicken.
 But, smaller foods or runny things, like eggs or pancakes, will slip through the grates and into the catch basin below.

 Flat top grills solve this fall-through problem by pairing the same heating function that a typical grill has with a flat cooking surface.
 This way, foods like chopped vegetables, eggs, pancakes, and pizza can sizzle on a grill just like burgers and steaks.

-- BEST OVERALL: Royal Gourmet GD401 Portable Propane Gas Grill Combo
+- BEST OVERALL: Royal Gourmet Flat Top Gas Grill and Griddle Combo

 - BEST BUDGET: Presto Cool-Touch Electric Ceramic Griddle